diegoquintanav/diegoquintanav.github.io/content/blog/13_a_primer_on_poetry.md

 Every time you `add` or `remove` packages with poetry, two things happen:

-- the `pyproject.toml` file is updated and a new line is added under the dependencies section
+- the `pyproject.toml` file is updated and a new line is added or deleted under the dependencies section
 - a `poetry.lock` file is created or updated, containing the exact versions of the dependencies you are using and their relations.

 Let's install `cowsay` with `poetry`: